 - Allows a tenant who satisfies certain conditions to deduct from one or more rent payments the cost to repair or remedy a condition causing a breach;

 - Repeals the requirement that a tenant notify a local government before seeking an injunction for a breach;

-- Repeals provisions that allow a rental agreement to require a tenant to assume certain responsibilities concerning conditions and characteristics of a premises;
+- Repeals provisions that allow a rental agreement to require a tenant to assume certain responsibilities concerning conditions and characteristics of a residential premises;

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)